CagdasMagden/SampleGame2/README.md

 How to play?

-you need to download ProjectW WinRAR ZIP than unzip that file and execute Project W.exe file.
+you need to download My project2 WinRAR ZIP than unzip that file and execute My project.exe file.